 - Purchase the complete Expat Arrivals London Guide (PDF)

-Expats moving to London for job opportunities will find that the UK capital has a diverse business environment.
+London has a diverse business environment.
 From bankers to fashion designers, computer specialists to graphic designers – expats from a variety of backgrounds will find that there are many opportunities for career advancement in the city.

-London is one the world’s leading financial centres for international business and commerce.
-The city is the economic powerhouse of the UK and generates almost a quarter of the UK’s GDP.
+London is one of the world’s leading financial centres for international business and commerce.
+The city is the economic powerhouse of the UK and generates almost a quarter of its GDP.

 Job market in London

 Creative industries such as film, design and fashion are thriving in London.
-The city is also home to the European headquarters of a number of the world’s leading advertising and digital agencies.
-Furthermore, London has seen its technology sector grow quite markedly over recent years.
+The city is home to the European headquarters of a number of the world’s leading advertising and digital agencies, while the technology sector has grown markedly, too.

-London is home to a number of internationally renowned universities, and many experts in fields such as biotechnology and the life sciences come to the city for its world-class research facilities.
+London is home to a number of internationally-renowned universities.
+Many experts in fields such as biotechnology and the life sciences come to the metropolis for its world-class research facilities.
 Medicine and engineering are also prominent sectors.

 Finding a job in London

 Expats who want to move to London are advised to secure a job offer before arriving in the UK.
-Even expats from the EU who are legally allowed to enter the UK and search for work while in the country will benefit from having a confirmed job offer.
 Those looking to take up unskilled jobs may struggle to earn a good salary that is in line with the high cost of living in the city.

-Expats will find that the recruitment processes in the UK are usually very fair, transparent and based on equal opportunities.
-However, networking is very important in the city as recommendations and referrals are always helpful in allowing new arrivals to get their foot in the door.
+Expats will find that the recruitment processes in the UK are usually fair, transparent and based on equal opportunities.
+That said, networking is key in London, as recommendations and referrals will get expats a foot in the door.
 Having a personal business network can also help alert job seekers to upcoming vacancies and offer candidates a head start in the application process.

 Before arriving, it's best to do some research on job opportunities within one's industry.
-There are a number of avenues to peruse.
-Online job portals, including online listings on the websites of local newspapers, give a good idea about what’s on offer.
+There are several avenues to peruse.
+Online job portals, including social-networking sites such as LinkedIn, as well as online listings on the websites of local newspapers, will provide expats with a good idea about the job market.
 Expats working in a niche industry will find that there are many specialist recruitment agencies available online.

-All expats from outside the EU hoping to take up a job offer in London need to have a work permit to legally work in the capital.
+Expats hoping to take up a job offer in London may need a work permit to legally work in the capital.